I calculate the force Zion Williamson’s vertical jump generates. This showcases his ungodly athletic gift at 6’6″ tall, weighing 285 pounds!

 The acceleration due to gravity acts in the opposite direction of Zion’s jump.
 So, we assume a negative value for ‘a’ or gravity, ‘g’.
 Where .

-Screenshot #1: Zion’s body is completely stretched out
+Screenshot #1: Zion’s body fully stretched out

 meters

-Since Zion stands 6’7″ tall in shoes or 2.007 meters, we can calculate how far he lowers his body.
+Considering Zion stands 6’7″ tall in shoes or 2.007 meters, we can calculate how far he lowers his body.

 meters or 14.8 inches.